A photograph of an unknown motorman of the Lewiston, Augusta &

 Lake Grove Park

 Lake Grove Park was located three miles from Lewiston at Auburn Lake.
 The attractions included a small rustic theater, with an open stage.
-The setting was well shaded, and scattered among the trees were quite a number of animals including bears, moose, and elk.
+The setting was well shaded, and scattered among the trees were several animals including bears, moose, and elk.
 On the lake, a large number of boats were kept, which were hired for boating and fishing. parties.
 Lake Grove was Maine's first park developed by a railway - opened in 1883 by the Lewiston and Auburn Horse Railway.
 It closed in 1928.

 PWM postcard